clintmoyer/oregon-trail/README.md

 --------------------------------

-In 1971, Don Rawitsch and Bill Heinemann were participating together in a practice teaching program as students at Careton College, Northfield, Minnesota.
+In 1971, Don Rawitsch and Bill Heinemann were participating together in a practice teaching program as students at [Carleton College](https://www.carleton.edu/), Northfield, Minnesota.
 Don was teaching a class on the history of the American West and provided the preliminary information which Bill, a math teacher, used to construct the OREGON program.
 The program was first implemented